-The Early Years, Parents and Whānau comprises early childhood education and policy areas relating to our priority learners - special education, Māori education, Pasifika education, and Parents, Families and Whānau.
+The Early Learning, Parents and Whānau comprises early childhood education and policy areas relating to our priority learners - special education, Māori education, Pasifika education, and Parents, Families and Whānau.
 The group also focuses on learners from low socio-economic backgrounds, along with being the Ministry's lead on social sector engagement.

 Deputy Secretary Priority Education Assignments: Apryll Parata